cryostatio/cryostat-legacy/HTTP_API.md

     `400` - The rule definition could not be processed, either because the provided document was malformed or invalid.

+    `401` - User authentication failed.
+The reason is an error message.
+    There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

     `409` - A rule with the same name already exists.

     `415` - The request's `Content-Type` was invalid or unrecognized.